danielftz/NLHC.CyberCore.Functions/README.md

-# NLHC.CyberCore.Redirect
+# NLHC.CyberCore.Functions
-This is an azure function for NLHC CyberCore project.
-It is a Redirect for Jobber for now
+This is a NLHC CyberCore Azure Functions project.

+It contains the current functiosn:
+-Save AuthorizationCode when redirect is called